yoooooooo71/GroupProjectFinalDeliverable/README.md

 Those are the only input that is needed; the text for the remaining challenges are in attached files.

 Contributors:
-  Patrick Heard
+  Patrick Heard,
-  Chance Davis
+  Chance Davis,
-  Feizal Mjidho
+  Feizal Mjidho,
-  Kristen Gilmer
+  Kristen Gilmer,
-  Michael Brown
+  Michael Brown,
-  Railyn Wingfield
+  Railyn Wingfield,
-  Rubina Guragain
+  Rubina Guragain,
+Note: Not everyone had to merge a challenge as a few of us worked together on some of the challenges, so those challenges were merged in by one of the contributors.
+Everyone did their part on completing challenges though.